1880 to 1945

 1937 - The Radio Manufacturers Association (RMA) proposed an enhancement of conventional distortion testing for radio receivers and audio amplifiers, realizing that the popular new pentode output stages tended to produce distortion that was more offensive to the human ear that the simple THD metrics would indicate.
 RMA proposed an N^2 function, or 6dB increase per octave.
 D.E.L.
 Shorter of the BBC will evaluate the 1937 RMA proposal in 1949, during his investigation of BBC transmitter distortion issues, wherein they were facing some of the same “ears” (subjective) vs “meter” (objective) measurement inconsistencies.
 This work will be further continued by another yet another BBC scientist in 1961 , E. R. Wigan (see our 1949 and 1961 entries).

 On October 4, 1991, KNIQ-FM changed callsigns to KIAI-FM, flipped from CHR and recurrents to a Country format, and power was significantly increased.
-Then, only three weeks later, their tower collapsed in the Halloween ice storm of October 31, 1991.
-KIAI’s tower was not reconstructed until February, 1992 partially due to insurance claims and disputes.
-That tower was only one of two which collapsed in the Mason City area.
+Then, three weeks later, their tower collapsed in the Halloween ice storm of October 31, 1991.
+KIAI’s tower was not reconstructed until February 1992 partially due to disputes over insurance claims.
+That tower was one of two which collapsed in the Mason City area.
 The second tower to be grounded (literally) was owned by Eide Electronics, off 34th street, and contained two-way radio and paging services for much of the county.
-The self-standing cellular telephone tower next to the guyed unit was went down was unaffected.A second commerical FM broadcast entity was affected, as this tower also contained the transmit antenna structure for KCMR-FM.
+The self-standing cellular telephone tower next to the guyed unit which went down was unaffected.
+A second and non-commerical FM broadcast entity was affected, as this tower also contained the transmit antenna structure for KCMR-FM.
 KCMR had signed on May 3, 1979, at 98.3MHz with 3kW ERP via an ERI 4-bay rototiller antenna system fed by a McMartin BF 3.5K grounded-grid transmitter, with 4CX250s in the intermediate amplifier driving a final grounded-grid 3CX3000.

 On September 3, 1992, the original 1979 Orban Optimod 8000A was replaced with a edge-meter Optimod 8100A.
 A 1985 Marti STL-10/R10 dual mono STL continued bringing unprocessed signals from the studios uptown (eventually with a 25uS pre/deemphasis), having been purchased and installed a few years earlier, after the Bell Labs breakup, when equalized telco-line prices went through the roof after deregulation.
 Plans had originally called for a composite STL but the station made due with telco lines initially due to a budgetary shortfall.
 The transmitter-located newer Orban now drove its stereo composite out to the Harris MX-15 FM exciter, itself an upgrade made a few years prior, which replaced the unreliable stock McMartin B-910 FM exciter included with the transmitter.
 However, while the 8100A was a clear winner in terms of decreased processing artifacts and an improvement in loudness and consistency (with it’s gated AGC platform), the phase scrambling/rotation inherent in the stock design (not easily bypassed) proved undesirable for the format. investigation into phase shift and other significant modifications to the entire plant continued through 1996.
 That classic unit contined to serve well until it was replaced by a Orban 2200 by 2005.